luketjohnston/evolution/docs/mnist.md

 The paper linked above generated the perturbations by sampling from a normal distribution with mean 0 and standard deviation sigma.
-However it is not clear that this is the distribtuion from which to sample parameter mutations.
+However it is not clear that this is the best distribution from which to sample parameter mutations.
 So this section will investigate if any other distributions perform better.

 Initially, I decided to inspect the distribution of the partial derivatives over all parameters during normal SGD, and use